 Miscellaneous: Accidental injury (2%)

-<1%, postmarketing, and/or case reports: Albuminuria, anemia, angina pectoris, anorexia, anxiety, arthritis, arthropathy, asthma, ataxia, atrial fibrillation, back pain, bradycardia, conjunctivitis, constipation, cystitis, diabetes mellitus, diaphoresis, drowsiness, ECG abnormality, eczema, epistaxis, esophagitis, ethanol sensitization (intolerance), exacerbation of arthritis, extrasystoles, facial edema, fever, flatulence, flu-like symptoms, flushing sensation, furunculosis, gastritis, gastroenteritis, gingivitis, glycosuria, gout, hematuria, herpes simplex infection, hypercholesterolemia, hyperglycemia, hyperkalemia, hypokalemia, hyponatremia, hypotension, increased blood urea nitrogen, increased creatine phosphokinase, increased serum creatinine, increased serum transaminases, insomnia, leg cramps, leukopenia, maculopapular rash, malaise, migraine, nausea, nephrolithiasis, nervousness, neuritis, neutropenia, orthostatic hypotension, otitis externa, otitis media, pain, palpitations, paresthesia, periodontitis, peripheral edema, peripheral ischemia, polyuria, pruritus, purpura, rigors, skeletal pain, skin rash, substernal pain, tachycardia, tendonitis, thrombocytopenia, tinnitus, toothache, tremor, urinary frequency, urinary incontinence, vertigo, visual disturbance, vomiting, weakness, xerophthalmia, xerostomia
+<1%, postmarketing, and/or case reports: Albuminuria, alcohol intolerance, anemia, angina pectoris, anorexia, anxiety, arthritis, asthenia, asthma, ataxia, atrial fibrillation, back pain, bradycardia, conjunctivitis, constipation, cystitis, decreased hemoglobin (>20% decrease), diabetes mellitus, diaphoresis, drowsiness, ECG abnormality, eczema, epistaxis, esophagitis, exacerbation of arthritis, extrasystoles, facial edema, fever, flatulence, flu-like symptoms, flushing sensation, furunculosis, gastritis, gastroenteritis, gingivitis, glycosuria, gout, hematuria, herpes simplex infection, hypercholesterolemia, hyperglycemia, hyperkalemia, hypokalemia, hyponatremia, hypotension, increased creatine phosphokinase, increased serum alanine aminotransferase, increased serum aspartate aminotransferase, insomnia, lower limb cramp, maculopapular rash, malaise, migraine, nausea, nephrolithiasis, nervousness, neuritis, nonthrombocytopenic purpura, orthostatic hypotension, osteoarthritis, otitis externa, otitis media, pain, palpitations, paresthesia, periodontitis, peripheral edema, peripheral ischemia, polyuria, pruritus, rigors, skeletal pain, skin rash, substernal pain, tachycardia, tendinopathy, thrombocytopenia, tinnitus, toothache, tremor, urinary frequency, urinary incontinence, vertigo, visual disturbance, vomiting, xerophthalmia, xerostomia